tolitius/cprop/README.md

 (load-config)
 ```

+check out [cprop test](https://github.com/tolitius/cprop/blob/master/test/cprop/core_test.clj#L5) to see it in action

 ### Runtime "path"

 The above example relies on a `conf` system property to specify a path to the configuration file.
-In case a path is handy at runtime, and/or there is no need to rely on a system property, a path can be provided to `load-config` which will take precedence (`conf`, if set, will be ignored):
+In case this path is available at runtime, and/or using a system property is not an option, the path can be provided to `load-config` which will take precedence (`conf`, if set, will be ignored):

 ```clojure
 (load-config path)